 Your Guide to the Best Airbrush for Models

 There are a variety of best airbrushes for miniatures on the market, each with different features and not all offer the same functions.
 For example, an illustrator would use an airbrush that can use ink and not paint.
-Therefore, you must purchase the correct airbrush, one that can manage enamel and acrylic paint.
+Therefore, you must purchase the correct airbrush, one that can manage enamel paint and acrylic paint.

 Whenever you are buying something for the first time, the price is important as some equipment can be rather expensive.
 Thankfully, the model or miniature airbrush systems are cost-effective.
 You should be able to find a miniature painting airbrush system for less than $200.
 Of course, cheaper is not necessarily better but there are quality affordable options available.